The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Interpreting Cluster Influence on QG Stellar Halo Assembly

 Progenitor bias (or newcomer effect; \citealt{Dokkum-1996-PB, Dokkum-2001-PB, Carollo-PB, Damjanov(2019)}) can contribute to the apparent luminosity growth in QG light profiles with decreasing redshift, as recently quenched SFGs—which are larger than QGs at fixed \msS—enter low-$z$ QG samples (e.g., \citealt{Damjanov2022-pivot-PB, Angelo2024, angelo_p2_final}).
 In DJW2025, we estimated the newcomer effect using fractional changes in QG number densities over $0.2 \leq z \leq 1.1$ derived from stellar mass functions, finding contributions of up to $\sim44\%$ and $\sim12\%$ to the total \lhaloS growth in low-mass ($9.5 \leq \log M_{\star} < 10.5$) and high-mass (\highmass) QGs, respectively.
 For completeness, we repeat the newcomer effect analysis (Section 6.1.2 in DJW2025) for the new field and cluster QG samples.
 Owing to the lack of cluster galaxy stellar mass functions in the literature (covering our various redshift intervals), we adopt the same QG stellar mass functions used in DJW2025.
 We find comparable ($\lesssim2 \sigma$) contributions to $\Delta L_{halo}$ in both environment bins, indicating that the newcomer effect does not drive the environmental differences in stellar halo evolution presented in this work.

 A caveat to our analysis is that while we define all luminosity within $2{-}10R_e$ as stellar halo light (Section \ref{sec:methods_stellar_halo}), some fraction of the light at smaller radii within this range may instead arise from inner galaxy components (e.g., \citealt{Trujillo-Chamba, Chamba2022}).
 This is partially mitigated by our focus on QGs (rather than, e.g., star-forming spirals), although \cite{Gentile2025_euclid} find a higher fraction of QGs ($\log M_{\star} > 9.5$) with stellar disks in high-density environments relative to the field over $0.25 < z < 1$.
 Thus, a small fraction of the light contributing to \lhaloS in our cluster QG sample could originate from these quiescent disk components.
 However, our results show only minor quantitative changes when restricting the stellar halo region to larger radii (e.g., $5{-}10R_e$; Figure \ref{fig:discussion_MZmatch_haloregion} in Appendix \ref{appendixC}), where the contribution from disk components would be negligibly small.
 More generally, our observed trends (Figures \ref{fig:results_halo_growth_factors}-\ref{fig:results_M200}) do not depend on the evolution in galaxy $R_e$.
-Defining the stellar halo region using a fixed physical radius (e.g., $R > 10$ kpc, following \citealt{Buitrago(2017)}) yields consistent trends between \lhaloS and redshift, stellar mass, and environment.
+Defining the stellar halo region using a fixed physical radius (e.g., $10 < R < 50$ kpc, following \citealt{Buitrago(2017)}) yields consistent trends in \lhaloS across cluster and field QG subsamples.

 Because our cluster galaxy selection is based on photometric redshifts, there is likely a small fraction of this sample that are redshift interlopers and not true cluster members.
 However, from tests of our iterative cluster member finding algorithm with the spectroscopically confirmed HectoMAP cluster sample (Section \ref{sec:data_cluster_selection}), we estimate this contamination fraction to be very small (e.g., $\lesssim 4 \%$) based on our final selection of parameter cuts to the cluster member finding code (Section \ref{sec:data_final_sample_selection}).
 The impact on median $\mu_g$ profiles and our median-based results is negligible from such a small fraction of interloper galaxies compared to the full cluster sample.